al-holm/aika/docs/agent/ReactAgent.md

 end
 response := action_input
 ```
 The agent produces thoughts based on the prompt and user query, selects a tool from the tool list, defines the the input for the tool.
-Then the tool is being executed, providing an "observation", the result of the tool use.
-Based, on the observation the agent generates a thought summurizing the observations and reasons towards the next suitable action.
+Then the tool is being executed, providing an "observation" - the result of the tool use.
+Based on the observation, the agent generates a thought summarizing the observations and reasons towards the next suitable action.